In this resin art tutorial, I show you how to make LED Epoxy Resin Wood Wall Art inspired by Mardi Gras in New Orleans.

 Although I used resin glow powder, it still needs to charge via natural light or UV black lights.

-Also, I choose to install UV LED lights on my resin glow projects in case light is minimal or non-existent.
+I install UV LED lights on my resin glow projects in case light is minimal or non-existent.

-The LED light strip fit perfectly in the tube, which made it difficult to pull/push through.
+The LED light strip fit tightly in the tube, which made it difficult to pull/push through.

 Next, I used the rod I removed in a previous step to push the string through the tunnel to the other side.